cosmo-team/cosmo/README.md

 ## Usage

-After building, you can Kramer as simply as:
+After building, you can run Kramer as simply as:

     $ kramer <input_file>